richelbilderbeek/connect_k3_forever/assets/history/README.md

 were programming in C++ Builder and used the Borland's VCL library, due to which the game could only be played on Windows.

+### Version 3.0

+This was the first complete implementation of the game.

 ![K3-Op-Een-Rij v3.0 using the VCL](K3OpEenRij_3_0.png)

 > K3-Op-Een-Rij v3.0

+### Version 4.0

+This version added a menu screen.

 ![K3-Op-Een-Rij v4.0 using the VCL](K3OpEenRij_4_0.png)